drwolf/CalculatorLibrary/README.md

 # CalculatorLibrary
-Following A Real Python Tutorial on setting up a Continious Integration Pipeline with Python
+Following A Real Python Tutorial on setting up a Continuous Integration Pipeline with Python